Positioning vs. Messaging

 That’s right - we provide premium website development.

 This tagline itself is part of my messaging.
-I also reworked my website content and put a much larger emphasis on all of our online reviews to validate the use of the word “premium”.
+I also reworked the website content and put a much larger emphasis on all of our online reviews to validate the use of the word “premium”.
 As I mentioned above your messaging needs to reinforce your positioning, and using phrases like “the best”, “outstanding”, “premium”, “top dog” etc can work, provided you can back up your claim.

 With these things in place I can now ask questions like:

-How can I get more clients?
+How can we get more clients?

-Before you can create an effective website, an effective marketing plan or an effective business - you need to know who would benefit most from your products and services, and how to find and share your message with these people.
+Before you can create an effective website, an effective marketing plan or an effective business - you need to know who would benefit most from your products and services, and how to find and share your message with those people.

 Positioning & messaging are critical concepts, and you must understand the differences between the two.